 Note: Row [1] displays an exact, non-parametric p-value for the null hypothesis that the control males and control females have the same level of disadvantage.
 Row [2] displays the same p-value for the null hypothesis that within males, those who attend alternative formal childcare and those who stay at home have the same level of disadvantage.
 Row [3] is analogous to Row [2] except for females.
-These tests all use a latent measure of socioeconomic disadvantage (mother's age, education, IQ, marital status, and employment, as well as number of siblings and father's presence at home).
+These tests are all based on a scalar measure of socioeconomic disadvantage (mother's age, education, IQ, marital status, and employment, as well as number of siblings and father's presence at home).
 Under the null hypotheses, the pairs with the closest distance in disadvantage would be comprised of one male and one female (for the comparison of males vs. females).
 Rejecting the null implies that the distributions are significantly different.
 Statistics significant at the 0.10 level are bolded.

-likely to keep their sons at home.
+Parents of more advantaged girls in the control group are more likely to send their daughters to alternative preschools.
+Parents of more advantaged boys in the control group are more likely to keep their sons at home.
 Thus, boys benefited more from treatment when compared to attending alternative formal childcare as opposed to staying at home where they faced better environments than girls.
 The opposite pattern holds for girls, although the differences between the treatment effects by mode of alternative childcare are smaller for girls than for boys.

 As shown in Section 4, the childcare supplied by ABC/CARE increases maternal employment and family income in childhood.
 This effect is especially pronounced for the mothers of girls.
-Differentially higher employment of mothers induced by the program led to larger treatment effects for income for families of girls as a result of the childcare afforded mothers.
+Differentially higher employment of mothers induced by the program led to larger treatment effects on income for families of girls as a result of the childcare afforded mothers.
 HOME scores are also differentially enhanced for girls.

 More fathers are present for boys.
 At baseline, this leads to more family resources for boys.

 Family income is higher for boys than girls after treatment despite the differential treatment effect in employment for the mothers of girls.
-While boys benefit from the greater presence of the father, there is no program-induced treatment effect attracting fathers to stay the home.
+While boys benefit from the greater presence of the father, the program does not appear to attract fathers to stay at home.